civisanalytics/civis-python/docs/source/parallel.rst

     >>> import inspect
     >>> import time
-    >>> # In your function, you might want an "order" index arg and return it at the end
     >>> def expensive_calculation(order, num):
     ...     # lower order for a longer sleep to simulate a longer job ...     time.sleep(10 ** (2 - order))